 - Quantify your impact: when talking about the results or outcome in your competency based interview answer it's always good to quantify the impact.
 For example, you could talk about how many people attended the event you organised, the % increase in social media followers as a result of your actions, the amount of money you raised for charity…

-- Choose your examples carefully: pick recent examples (ideally within the last 2 years).
-Draw on a range of situations – this will demonstrate that you have a breadth of experience – but where possible pick ones that are most relevant for the role and organisation.
+- Choose your examples carefully: this is one of the best tips I can give on how to prepare for a competency based interview - pick recent examples (ideally within the last 2 years).
+Draw on a range of situations when answering competency based questions – this will demonstrate that you have a breadth of experience – but where possible pick ones that are most relevant for the role and organisation.

 - Use cue cards when preparing for your competency based interview.
 Write down any questions you think your interviewer might ask you and your response to these on cue cards to help give you confidence.
 Remember to consider the best example(s) you can draw on for each competency.